haproxy/haproxy/doc/lua-api/index.rst

   :returns: a string containing the line found or nil.

   .. warning::
-     This function is depdrecated. :js:func:`Channel.line()` must be used to retrieve a line followed by a call to :js:func:`Channel:remove()` to remove data.
+     This function is deprecated. :js:func:`Channel.line()` must be used to retrieve a line followed by a call to :js:func:`Channel:remove()` to remove data.